WunschK/uploader/readme.md

 The accompanying forms are rudimentary.

 1) uploading and handling with Models is still missing
 2) under /upload.html the base for a dropzone is already present.
+However, the logic isn't working yet

 These two steps will be added as soon as I have time to continue this.